 Subscribe to Cyclingnews for our complete Tour de France coverage

 Nothing, inside or beyond the sport of cycling, can truly compare to the Tour de France.
-The Giro d’Italia and Vuelta a España may also be three-week races but the Tour de France is the biggest annual sporting event on the planet, a vital piece of France's national heritage, and above all, a gruelling, heroic spectacle that captivates hundreds of millions of viewers across the world.
+The Giro d’Italia and Vuelta a España may also be three-week races but the Tour de France is one of the biggest annual sporting events on the planet, a vital piece of France's national heritage, and above all, a gruelling, heroic spectacle that captivates hundreds of millions of viewers across the world.
 Le Tour eclipses them all.

 Our Tour de France coverage